 - Referring information that is relevant to the wellbeing of a child to the Department of Child Protection & Family Support;

 - Reporting relevant incidents to the Department of Housing in support of their Disruptive Behaviour Management Strategy.

 Under no circumstances will personal information be disclosed for the purpose of direct marketing.

-The release of personal information will be monitored by the WA Police Information Release Centre.
-This Office will authorise and record applications for release and disclosures, in line with our policies and procedures.
+The release of personal information is monitored by the WA Police Information Release Centre.
+This office authorises and records applications for the release and disclosure, in accordance with legislation, policies and procedures.